bensoltoff/old-bensoltoff.github.io/_posts/2016-03-20-can-you-best-the-mysterious-man-in-the-trench-coat.md

 ##     0     9
 {% endhighlight %}

 Clearly not the best initial guess.
 I wasted my first guess and ended up not winning the money.
-But how do we know which initial guess provides the highest *expected value*?
+But how do we know which initial guess provides the highest *[expected value](https://en.wikipedia.org/wiki/Expected_value)*?
 That is, the initial guess that maximizes my potential winnings regardless of the actual amount of money held by the trenchcoat man?

-To answer that question, I can calculate the results for every potential initial guess (each integer between 1 and 1000) and every potential actual amount of money (again, each integer between 1 and 1000).
-This results in 1,000,000 different outcomes.
+To answer that question, I calculate the results for every potential initial guess (each integer between 1 and 1000) and every potential actual amount of money (again, each integer between 1 and 1000).
+This results in 1,000,000 different potential game states.
 From there, we can calculate the average winnings for each initial guess.
-These average winnings are the expected value, or what we might expect to win.
+These average winnings are the expected value, or what we might expect to win if we always use that amount for the initial guess.

 In order to do this in `R`, I use the `Vectorize` function to expand my original function to work with multiple game states.